AndersDeath/diary2/000-current.md

 # 22 August - Tuesday - Yerevan - 327 day of immigration

-Today we took our documents to BLS
+Today we took our documents to BLS.
+So, the process has been started.